 Inspirations for my writing: Film

 - Christopher Nolan (Director of The Prestige, Interstellar and The Dark Knight trilogy)

 - Alex Garland (Scriptwriter/Director for The Beach, 28 Days Later, and Dredd)

-- Martin Scorsese (Director of Goodfellas, Casino, and The Wolf of Wall Street)
+- Martin Scorsese (Director of Goodfellas, Casino, The Wolf of Wall Street, and The Irishman)

-- Quentin Tarantino (Director of Pulp Fiction, Inglorious Bastards, and Django Unchained)
+- Quentin Tarantino (Director of Pulp Fiction, Inglorious Bastards, Django Unchained, and Once Upon a Time in Hollywood)

 Inspirations for my writing: Fantasy & Fiction